Want to see more than one island? Spend a week sailing in the Dodecanese with a chef and skipper included.

 Two of the larger islands in the group, Rhodes and Kos, are the most popular with visitors while tourism is developing in Karpathos and Patmos.
-The smaller islands are visited mostly for day trips, while others are completely off the radar of most tourists.
+Many of the smaller islands are visited mostly for day trips, while others are completely off the radar of most tourists.

 Other highlights on Rhodes are the beautiful village of Lindos - its acropolis is home to some of the best ancient Greek ruins in the country.
 Lindos also has stunning views and the village itself is charming with white buildings nestled into the hills.

-Other highlights in Rhodes include visiting the Rodini Park, the oldest park in the world, the Valley of butterflies and the monastery of Filerimos.
+If you have more time in Rhodes, consider visiting the Rodini Park, the oldest park in the world, the Valley of Butterflies and the monastery of Filerimos.
 There are many beautiful beaches, including Ladiko, Tsambika, Kallithea, and Agathi.
 If you have the time, head to the small, isolated bays on the southern side of the island, visiting the peaceful village of Lachania on the way.

 With a history spanning 5,000 years, Kos bears the marks of many cultures, including the Romans, the Venetians and the Ottomans.
 As a result, there are a range of fascinating attractions on roads.
 Perhaps most important is the ancient centre of Asklepieion, which followed the medical tradition of Hippocrates, the father of modern medicine.
 Other noteworthy landmarks in Kos are the Neratzia Castle, the ancient Greek Agora, and Antimachia Castle.

 Of course, as with the other Greek Islands, there is a huge amount of choice when it comes to beaches on Kos.
 Whether you want a sandy, isolated bay, or a beach near a town, there's one to meet your criteria.
 There are also a few lovely villages on the island - Zia, in particular, is a beautiful mountain village near Kos and renowned for it's lovely sunsets.
 Nisyros, the volcanic island, is also an easy day trip from Kos.
 There also good ferry connections to some of the smaller islands as well as to Bodrum in Turkey.

 From Kalymnos, you can visit the tiny island of Telendos, where you'll find secluded beaches, clear lagoons and tiny hamlets.
 It's a wonderful place to relax and escape everyday life.
 With direct ferries from Kos, you can also easily access the nearby islands of Leros and Patmos from Kalymnos.